 Functions of the Administrative Units

 The administrative agencies and offices of the University function primarily for the purpose of servicing the education program of the institution.
-Their relationship with the faculty is therefore on the basis of a sympathetic and intelligent interest in the work of all departments with due consideration to the policies and needs of the institutions as a center of learning (Article 63, University Code).
+Their relationship with the faculty is therefore on the basis of a sympathetic and intelligent interest in the work of all departments with due consideration to the policies and needs of the institutions as a center of learning.

 The Specialized (Presidential) Centers

 The administrative units are complemented by the various specialized presidential centers of the University, each are headed by a director.
-These centers specialize on respective fields and disciplines which are along the main agenda and priority developmental thrusts of PLM, and are of utmost importance that have a great bearing on the performance of the functions of the University and in the delivery of services; or those that are valued to be along and are critical to the successful achievement of the developmental thrusts of the University.
+These centers specialize on respective fields and disciplines which are along the main agenda and priority development thrusts of PLM, and are of utmost importance that have a great bearing on the performance of the functions of the University and in the delivery of services; or those that are valued to be along and are critical to the successful achievement of the development thrusts of the University.
 Given the important role it plays in the overall direction of the University, the specialized presidential centers were created directly under the Office of the President, until 2008 when those were placed under the Office of the Executive Vice President, and in 2013 were transferred under the supervision of the Office of the University and Board Secretary.
+By October 2014, those were intended to be reconveyed to the Office of the President.

 1. Presidential Support Units